 NRESET Input Signal

-The model 2218 uses the EIA-485 NRESET input for model 2218 shut down/turn on operations matching the ATC.
-The model 2218 shall be fully initialized and providing specified operation upon NRESET Line going HIGH (Power Up).
+The Model 2218 uses the EIA-485 NRESET input for model 2218 shut down/turn on operations matching the ATC.
+The Model 2218 shall be fully initialized and providing specified operation upon NRESET Line going HIGH (Power Up).
 The NRESET operation shall cause the model 2218 program to restart.
 No prior message operation data retention is required.
 The Request Module Status response may report this restart as either a Power On or Watchdog.
 ATC LINESYNC is used as a system time reference.
 The microprocessor/controller unit shall be reset by any of the following:

 Pushbutton Reset